barryclark/jekyll-now/FPV-getting-started-gear.md

 Can be ~$200 cheaper with [$119 FPV GOGGLES: FatShark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) and [$125 FPV CONTROLLER: Taranis Q X7](https://www.amazon.com/FrSky-Taranis-Channels-Transmitter-Controller/dp/B072559WH9?tag=juliusakula-20) instead.
 Total $345 with the Mobula6 tinywhoop.

 The three items above are a combination of a First-Person-View quad-copter, a UAV Radio (universal, is not included with the drone), and $200 goggles (goggles not included with the drone) instead of the $650 goggles JohnnyFPV uses, the [FatShark Dominators](https://www.amazon.com/dp/B083QC5V7X/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=62835af7b5e317a600365a7670277597&creativeASIN=B083QC5V7X "Fat Shark Dominator HDO2 FPV Goggles on Amazon").
 That would be the most reasonable getting-started shopping list for FPV.

-If you have time to read more info about drones, the rest of this page covers many other options for the drones and different features you can choose when you are building your own drone.
-Drone setups become a lot more expensive when you try to make them capable of going 100MPH+, add GoPros to your drone shopping list or try to make a drone have a range of 4+ miles with a long range VTX (video transmitter).
+> If you have time to read more info about drones, the rest of this page covers many other options for the drones and different features you can choose when you are building your own drone.

+Drone setups become a lot more expensive when you try to make them capable of going 100MPH+, add GoPro cameras to your drone shopping list or try to make a drone have a range of 4+ miles with a long range VTX (video transmitter).
 But your controller (UAV Radio) and your FPV Goggles will be able to connect to any FPV drone.
 That's why I put a simple, $100 Tiny Whoop (that is the style of drone) for the beginner/cheap setup.
 Every time you crash your custom built drone, you might end up needing to replace an arm or motor.
 The semi-crash-resistant Tiny Whoop is a good learner's drone.

 I chose the FatShark Scout rather than the Recon for the goggles because there are some key features on the more expensive model that I think are worth it and would last longer before the need for an upgrade.
 The two most important features to me are the fact that the Scout has two antennas instead of one, and the Scout has a port on it to connect to a ground station or an external monitor.
-At some point I might want to have two pairs of goggles because you can connect two pairs of goggles to the same video feed when flying and have a spectator watch while you fly. if I ever were to buy the [$699 DJI Digital FPV goggles](https://www.amazon.com/dp/B07WQQ5KQ6/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=3d54faceba12fe3c8dbfaa3dc9278635&creativeASIN=B07WQQ5KQ6) or [FatShark HDO2(Dominator) FPV Goggles ($739)](https://www.amazon.com/dp/B083F815JV/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=45a4522ca246b3d7c7c35bd8e5bcf680&creativeASIN=B083F815JV) it would be cool to have a pair of the cheaper goggles to lend a friend for a fly-along.
+At some point I might want to have two pairs of goggles because you can connect two pairs of goggles to the same video feed when flying and have a spectator watch while you fly. if I ever were to buy the [$699 DJI Digital FPV goggles](https://www.amazon.com/dp/B07WQQ5KQ6/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=3d54faceba12fe3c8dbfaa3dc9278635&creativeASIN=B07WQQ5KQ6) or [$739 FatShark HDO2(Dominator) FPV Goggles](https://www.amazon.com/dp/B083F815JV/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=45a4522ca246b3d7c7c35bd8e5bcf680&creativeASIN=B083F815JV) it would be cool to have a pair of the cheaper goggles like the [$220 FatShark Scout]( https://www.amazon.com/Fat-Shark-Scout-FPV-Goggles/dp/B07V9TDG5G/ref=sr_1_2?tag=juliusakula-20) or [$130 FatShark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) goggles to lend a friend for a fly-along.

 ___

 > That concludes the abbreviated shopping list.
 The rest of this page will discuss different options for different drones, different controllers or different goggles

+___

+> If you use any of the links on this page and purchase a drone/controller/goggles of your own, thank you!
 ___

 ### Goals